The 2016 submission period is now open

-Check-up Digital 2016 will be open for submissions from 1 July to 30 September 2016.
+Check-up Digital 2016 is open for submissions from 1 July to 30 September 2016.
 Agencies are encouraged to participate again in this important initiative and take the opportunity to measure improvements and progress against the Digital Continuity 2020 Policy targets, and meets the annual survey reporting requirements of the policy.
 Your participation will also help guide the further development of resources and future initiatives to assist agencies as they progress to digital information management maturity.

 About Check-up Digital

 Check-up Digital focuses on business benefits.
 It supports the Commonwealth Government's priorities of 'digital by default', digital transformation and improved efficiency.
-It is derived from National Archives' and international standards, policies and guidelines and reflects a risk-based approach to information management so investment matches business risks and value of information assets.
+It is derived from National Archives' and international standards, policies and guidelines and reflects a risk-based approach to information management so investment matches business risks and the value of information assets.